geekau/mediastack/individual-apps/README.md

 D:/Storage/renaming/music/{artist.upperInitial().ascii()}/{album.upperInitial().ascii()} ({y})/{albumArtist.upperInitial().ascii()} - {album.upperInitial().ascii()} - {pi.pad(3)+' - '} {t.ascii()}
 ```

-## 2 - Download and edit the "docker-compose.env" file, and update the following sets of variables to suit your requirements.
+## 2 - Edit the "docker-compose.env" file, and update variables to suit your environment.

-### Host Data Folders - Will accept Linux, Windows, NAS folder locations
+### Docker Host Folders Locations:
-Add the folder locations to the ENV file, where all of your docker / media / downloads will be stored:
+Add the folder locations to the ENV file, where your docker configurations / media / downloads will be stored:
->You will need to create the folders, or make sure they already exist.
->Valid choices are Linux, Windows or NAS folder naming conventions.
+>Folders need to exist before running "docker-compose" commands.
+Valid choices are Linux, Windows or NAS folder naming conventions.
 ```
 FOLDER_FOR_DOCKER_DATA=/home/geekau/docker
 FOLDER_FOR_MEDIA=/home/geekau/media        <-- These 4 folders need to be on same disk partition / volume